andyeske/Analysis-and-CFD-Simulations-of-2D-Axisymmetric-Porous-Structures-for-Use-in-Light-Driven-Levitation/README.md

   num_L = 100; % number of points in the vector
   L = logspace(log10(min_L),log10(max_L),num_L);

-  min_q = 10^-4;
+  min_r = 10^-4;
-  max_q = 10^-2;
+  max_r = 10^-2;
-  num_q = 100; % number of points in the vector
+  num_r = 100; % number of points in the vector
-  q = logspace(log10(min_q),log10(max_q),num_q);
+  r = logspace(log10(min_q),log10(max_q),num_q);
    ```

    As can be seen, the code will go through a double for loop.
 Notice that the code assumes that B = 10A and S = A.

 **Outputs:** The code returns as its main output the minimum altitude at which a positive payload was carried (alongside that payload) and the maximum payload carried (alongside the altitude at which that is possible).
-In both cases, the combination of A, L and q that was able to produce such structures is returned.
+In both cases, the combination of A, L and r that was able to produce such structures is returned.
 For example:

 > For the given constraints, the minimum altitude at which the net payload becomes positive is 30 km
 > and has the potential of carrying 0.65669 mg as its maximum payload
-> The corresponding parameters that yielded these results are A = 6.2996e-05 m, L = 1e-06 m, and q = 0.0079248 m
+> The corresponding parameters that yielded these results are A = 6.2996e-05 m, L = 1e-06 m, and r = 0.0079248 m
 > Additionally, the maximum payload found was 368.3004 mg and corresponded to an altitude of 70 km
-> The corresponding parameters that yielded these results are A = 0.001019 m, L = 3.1257e-05 m, and q = 0.01 m
+> The corresponding parameters that yielded these results are A = 0.001019 m, L = 3.1257e-05 m, and r = 0.01 m
 > Finally, the aerial density corresponding to this maximum payload capability was 120.7 g/m2

 **Plots:**